 Applying the data protection principles

 The GDPR sets out the principles for the lawful processing of personal data and is therefore in this context principle-based legislation.
 For example, the GDPR says “personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject“.
+Fairness is a very vague concept.
 It gives controllers the principles that they must apply to their activities to determine what they can and can’t do with personal data.
-It is the controller who is accountable and responsible for doing this (no-one else).
+Whilst the processor must also comply with the principles, it is the controller who is accountable and responsible for doing this.
 Controllers must apply the principles now and forever into the future to their existing and future activities.
 Controllers need to translate what action their specific organisation needs to take to apply the principle.

 You can’t have a project to apply the principles to your current activities and then say we’re done – we’re GDPR compliant.
+“Compliance” is a continuous and ongoing activity and not a project.
+The implementation may be a project but the continued compliance with the rules and principles is an everyday business requirement.
 You can always be better at applying the principles and it is very hard to ever say we apply all the principles to all our activities all the time.
-You have to take various actions (like put controls in place, and created a culture and a governance structure) to enable your organisation to apply the principles going forward.
+You have to take various actions (like put controls in place, and create a culture and a governance structure to enable your organisation to apply the principles going forward.
 A GDPR compliance checklist works here as well.

 Let us look at our driving on a road analogy again.
 In some countries, there are laws that set the principles for driving motor vehicles on roads.
-In this stretch of road, you can travel as fast as you believe is safe (is reasonable and appropriate) considering the state of your vehicle, the conditions of the road, the weather conditions and the surrounding circumstances.
+On a particular stretch of road, you are allowed to travel as fast as you like.
+In deciding what speed you travel you must consider your and other road users safety (what is reasonable and appropriate) and consider the state of your vehicle, the conditions of the road, the weather conditions and the surrounding circumstances.

 This is a principle and is much harder to comply with.
 You, as the driver, must decide how fast to drive.
-Is it 60 mph or 80 mph an hour?
+Is it 80 or 120kms per hour?
 It is hard to tell if you are compliant or not.
-Compliance can’t always be measured, analysed, audited and remedied.
+Compliance can’t always be measured, analysed, audited and remedied solely by reference to your speed.
+This is not dissimilar to rules that govern reckless driving.
+It may be perfectly safe to drive at 120kms per hour as you pass a school in the evening when there are no school children around, but this may be reckless at a time that school has broken up for the day and children are leaving the school and crossing the road that you are travelling on.
 Activities can be mapped, you can apply the principles and make adjustments but there isn’t always time to do this.
 The consequence of breaking the principle is also less clear.
 Drivers, police officers and courts often don’t know where they stand.
 There isn’t a line and not everyone knows when it has been crossed.